Kingly77/Project/Readme.md

   * * NOTE: The currency exchange works only from USD.

   Our projects meets the quality requirements, such as:
-   * used two server-side Api associated with Api KEYs.
+   * used two server-side Api associated with Api Keys.
    * It is fully responsive.
    * Applied almost all sets of the course module
    * It is User interactive.
    * it is highly polished
    * It uses a css framework other than bootsrap ,called Foundation.
-   * Has client side storage to stroge presistenet data
+   * Has client side storage to stroge persistent data has no stored data
    * uses Modals instade of alerts, prompts and confirms
    * comments properly applied.
    * all codes are properly indented.